Tanja Szewczenko

-Tanja Szewczenko (born 26 July 1977) is a German former figure skater and occasional actress.
+Tanja Szewczenko (born 26 July 1977) is a German former figure skater.
 She is the 1994 World bronze medalist, 1997 Champions Series Final silver medalist, 1998 European bronze medalist, and 1993 World Junior bronze medalist.

 Personal life

 Szewczenko was born to Vera Küke, an ethnic German immigrant from the Soviet Union, and a Ukrainian father who left the family when she was two years old.

 Competitive career

 Szewczenko won the bronze medal at the 1993 World Junior Championships.

 In 1993, at the age of 16, Szewczenko won her first international competition at the Nations Cup in Germany, defeating the reigning world champion Oksana Baiul.
 A few weeks later, she won her first national title, defeating former Olympic champion Katarina Witt.
 Szewczenko competed at the 1994 Winter Olympics in Lillehammer, Norway.
 During a practice session before the long program, she collided with Oksana Baiul, sustaining a bruised right hip and abdomen.
 She finished 6th at the event.
 Szewczenko won a bronze medal at the 1994 World Championships.

 After finishing 6th at the 1996 Worlds, Szewczenko struggled for 18 months with a pair of viral infections which caused her to sleep 18 hours a day.
 She made a comeback in late 1997, winning on home ice at the 1997 Sparkassen Cup on Ice in Gelsenkirchen, Germany over eventual World champion, Irina Slutskaya.
 She went on to defeat former World champion Chen Lu and eventual World champion Maria Butyrskaya at the 1997 NHK Trophy in Nagano, Japan, and in doing so, earned a spot to the 1997–98 Champions Series Final in Munich, Germany.
 She won the silver medal behind American Tara Lipinski.
 Her tonsils were removed in December 1997.

 Szewczenko won a bronze medal at the 1998 European Championships in Milan, Italy.
 She contracted a severe flu at the 1998 Winter Olympics in Nagano, Japan, and withdrew from the event.
 She finished 9th at the 1998 World Championships in Minneapolis, Minnesota a month later.

 Szewczenko retired from competitive figure skating in 2000 to concentrate on modelling and acting.
 She is the last German ladies' singles skater to medal at an ISU Championships.